evanarlian/ml/src/yolo/readme.md

 # Results
 ## Pretraining
 The model is trained on ImageNet only for 42 epochs.
+On validation, the model performed 67% and 87% on top1 and top5 acc, repectively.
 See on [wandb](https://wandb.ai/evanarlian/yolo_pretraining) for full metrics.
 <div style="display: flex; flex-wrap: wrap;">
     <img src="demo/spider.png" style="width: 33%;">
     <img src="demo/golden.png" style="width: 33%;">